rohythakur/html5samplewebsite/README.md

-# websiteonhtml5
+# sample website developed on html5
-a website based on html5 website
+a website based on html5